Fedor Panyutin: Uprising in Poland

-Commanding after the 1st Brigade of the 6th Infantry Division (Russian Empire) (from September 16, 1831), and then the 8th Infantry Division (Russian Empire) (from October 15, 1834), Panyutin stood within the former Kingdom of Poland not far from the Austrian border.
-October 27, 1834 received the Order of St. Anna of the 1st degree.
-The riots in Galicia and the city of Krakow were the reason that a special detachment of Russian troops from Kielce, under the command of Panyutin, was sent to Austria, occupied Krakow, and then, after restoring order, returned to the Kingdom of Poland.
-April 18, 1834 promoted to lieutenant general.
-On September 7, 1839 he was awarded the Order of St. Vladimir of the 2nd degree, and on February 15, 1846 he received the Order of the White Eagle (Russian Empire).
+Commanding after the 1st Brigade of the 6th Infantry Division (from September 16, 1831), and then the 8th Infantry Division (from October 15, 1834), Panyutin stood within the former Kingdom of Poland not far from the Austrian border.
+October 27, 1834, received the Order of St. Anna of the 1st degree.
+The riots in Galicia and the city of Kraków were the reason that a special detachment of Russian troops from Kielce, under the command of Panyutin, was sent to Austria, occupied Kraków, and then, after restoring order, returned to the Kingdom of Poland.
+April 18, 1834, promoted to lieutenant general.
+On September 7, 1839, he was awarded the Order of St. Vladimir of the 2nd degree, and on February 15, 1846, he received the Order of the White Eagle (Russian Empire).